• Skip to primary navigation

 Assemble the Friends Thanksgiving Trifle

-2. Spoon one cup of cooled custard over the jam.
+- Spoon one cup of cooled custard over the jam to make a thin layer of custard.

-3. Top custard with 9 ounces of fresh raspberries.
+- Top custard with 9 ounces of fresh raspberries (make a layer of fresh raspberries).

 Printable Friends Trifle Recipe

-A printable version of the Trifle recipe is included.
-Check out the FAQ section below the recipe for more tips.
+A printable version of the Trifle recipe is included below.
+Check out the FAQ section below the recipe for more tips and substitutions.

 I hope you try this tasty (and hilariously deceptive) dessert this Thanksgiving.
-Everyone will enjoy a laugh in the middle of the stressful holiday season AND the delicious trifle.
+All the Friends fans will enjoy a laugh about Rachel Green’s Thanksgiving Trifle in the middle of the stressful holiday season… AND everyone will love the delicious dessert!

 Description